 Apple brings Siri to Macs and lets it talk to apps

-Apple has announced Page Design Web that it brings its virtual assistant Siri to the next Mac operating system.
-It can be used to find information on its computers, carry out web searches and send messages to acquaintances.
+Apple has announced Page Design Web that it will bring its virtual assistant Siri to the next Mac operating system.
+It can be used to find information on its computers, conduct web searches, and send messages to acquaintances.
 The move lets the firm catch up with Microsoft, which offers a similar facility – Cortana – on Windows 10.

-Apple also announced it would be opening up Siri on its iOS mobile operating system to third-party apps.
-The firm’s software chief Craig Federighi said that meant iPhone and iPad users would soon be able to send Whatsapp messages or book Uber cars via voice commands.
+Apple also announced it would open Siri on its iOS mobile operating system to third-party apps.
+The firm’s software chief, Craig Federighi, said that iPhone and iPad users could soon send WhatsApp messages or book Uber cars via voice commands.
 One expert said the tool had been due to a makeover.
-“Siri had changed very little since it was acquired by Apple and added to iOS in 2011,” said Ian Fogg from the tech consultancy IHS.
+“Siri has changed very little since it was acquired by Apple and added to iOS in 2011,” said Ian Fogg from the tech consultancy IHS.
 “In that time, Amazon and Google have dramatically improved their equivalent voice agents.
 So, Siri had fallen behind by comparison.”
 Apple’s TV set-top box version of the artificial intelligence tool is also being improved to let people search YouTube clips by speaking into its remote.

 READ MORE :